-Advancements such as LiDAR and drone‑based data collection are shaping the next chapter of that evolution.
+Advancements such as LiDAR and drone‑based data collection are shaping the next chapter of surveying and geospatial data collection.
 These tools enhance accuracy, improve safety and accelerate project delivery, giving surveyors new ways to gather meaningful spatial data while reducing risk in the field.

 A New Era of Surveying